Introduction to Web Scraping With Java

 The examples mentioned so far provided a bit of insight on how to scrape Craigslist, but there are certainly still a few areas which could be improved.

-• Properly handling pagination
+• Pagination handling

 • Support for more than one criterion